lautanal/CyberSecurityBase_Project_1/README.md

 Cross-site request forgery is an attack where existing user priviliges of an authenticated user are used to make malicious requests and access private user data.
 A CSRF attack takes advantage of the fact that applications do not have the capacity to recognize the difference between malicious and secure requests once a user is authenticated.
 Attackers usually initiate the process by creating a corrupted link that they send to the target via email, text, or chat.

 The flaws in my code are in the `addmessage()` function and in the `index.html` file.
-Django provides protection for CSRF attacks but it is exempted by a Python decorator.
-The `index.html` file should have `{% csrf_token %}` added to every form to force the CSRF cookie implementation.
+Django provides protection for CSRF attacks but it is exempted by a Python decorator in my code.
+The `index.html` file is missing `{% csrf_token %} which forces the CSRF token to be sent.

 To fix these flaws we only need to add `{% csrf_token %}` to each form in our application and Django will take care of the rest.